 You’ve decided you need more of an online presence: some strategy for generating more business through the Internet.
-Usually, the next thought is, ‘I need a new website’.
+Usually, the next thought is, ‘I need a new website.
 Websites are easy to understand.
 They are concrete, like a physical object.
 You can point to it and say “there’s my website”.
 You can pay someone to create a website for you and the transaction seems simple: I give you $X and you give me a website.

-So what the heck, then, is ‘digital marketing’?
-If I pay someone to do ‘digital marketing’ for me, what exactly am I getting in return?
+So what the heck, then, is ‘digital marketing?
+If I pay someone to do ‘digital marketing' for me, what exactly am I getting in return?
 Websites are easy to wrap your head around.
 “Digital marketing,” not so much.

 The ‘Storefront’ Analogy

 To explain digital marketing, let’s examine the common analogy that your website is like a storefront.
-This is true, in that a website functions to entice visitors to enter, explore what you have to offer and make a purchase.
+This is true, in that a website functions to entice visitors to enter, explore what you have to offer, and make a purchase.

-But here’s the key difference: in the physical world, storefronts live at a fixed address on particular street, where people naturally wander past, look in the window and enter if they like what they see.
+But here’s the key difference: in the physical world, storefronts live at a fixed address on a particular street, where people naturally wander past, look in the window and enter if they like what they see.
 This part of the analogy does not apply to websites.

 Let’s imagine that search engines like Google are like city shopping districts.
 It’s a hub of commerce where people, wander, browse and buy from shops.
 The first page of search results on Google is like Main Street.
 There are hundreds of people there wandering: lots of potential customers.
-The next several pages of Google search results are like the back streets, each of them more remote and further from Main Street, until eventually you’re on a deserted street where’s there’s not a soul in sight.
+The next several pages of Google search results are like the back streets, each of them more remote and further from Main Street until eventually, you’re on a deserted street where’s there’s not a soul in sight.

 On Google’s main street, however, there are no fixed addresses.
 Everyone has a mobile shop on wheels.
-And Google itself, like the mayor of this imaginary town, gets to determine who parks where on any given day.
-If you have a great website, a great product and are popular and well-liked, Google will give you a prime parking spot on Main Street.
+And Google itself, like the mayor of this imaginary town, gets to determine who parks were on any given day.
+If you have a great website, a great product, and are popular and well-liked, Google will give you a prime parking spot on Main Street.
 If not, you’ll be relegated to the back streets.

 Here’s another wrinkle in the analogy: Google is a mayor who accepts bribes.
 That’s right: if you agree to pay them, they will allow you the best spot of all to park your shop: right in the middle of main street where all the people are.